All Episodes

 They know in advance what's going to be said, those that follow the news and pay attention.

-And one of the reasons Obama's been driving all over the country and flying all over the place doing appearance after a appearance is because the ratings are down.
+And one of the reasons Obama's been driving all over the country and flying all over the place doing appearance after appearance is because the ratings are down.

-And so he's not relying on just one speech on one night to uh get the propaganda out.
+And so he's not relying on just one speech on one night to get the propaganda out.

-He's going a lot of places in advance, and he'll go a lot of places uh tomorrow and the rest of this week afterwards and try to get as many media events out of this as possible.
+He's going a lot of places in advance, and he'll go a lot of places tomorrow and the rest of this week afterwards and try to get as many media events out of this as possible.

 And all I'm telling you is there are things I'd rather like justified premieres tonight.

-I just got a note from Nick Cersei, who plays uh who plays art, is one of the marshals, the head marshal on the show.
+It's one of the marshals, the head marshal on the show.

-He says, hey Rush, you don't have to watch State of the Union.
+He says, hey, Rush, you don't have to watch State of the Union.

 We got the season finale premiere tonight.

-This is the last season premiere.
+This is the last season premiere, final season premiere.

 And that's true.